 1 1In the third year of the reign of King Jehoiakim of Judah, King Nebuchadnezzar of Babylon came to Jerusalem and laid siege to it.
 2The Lord delivered King Jehoiakim of Judah into his power, together with some of the vessels of the House of God, and he brought them to the land of Shinar to the house of his god; he deposited the vessels in the treasury of his god.
 3Then the king ordered Ashpenaz, his chief officer, to bring some Israelites of royal descent and of the nobility—4youths without blemish, handsome, proficient in all wisdom, knowledgeable and intelligent, and capable of serving in the royal palace—and teach them the writings and the language of the Chaldeans.
 5The king allotted daily rations to them from the king’s food and from the wine he drank.
 They were to be educated for three years, a-at the end of which they-a were to enter the king’s service.

-6Among them were the Judahites Daniel, Hananiah, Mishael and Azariah.
+6Among them were the Judahites Daniel, Hananiah, Mishael, and Azariah.
 7The chief officer gave them new names; he named Daniel Belteshazzar, Hananiah Shadrach, Mishael Meshach, and Azariah Abed-nego.
 8Daniel resolved not to defile himself with the king’s food or the wine he drank, so he sought permission of the chief officer not to defile himself, 9and God disposed the chief officer to be kind and compassionate toward Daniel.
 10The chief officer said to Daniel, “I fear that my lord the king, who allotted food and drink to you, will notice that you look out of sorts, unlike the other youths of your age—and you will put my lifeb in jeopardy with the king.”
-11Daniel replied to the guard whom the chief officer had put in charge of Daniel, Hananiah, Mishael and Azariah, 12“Please test your servants for ten days, giving us legumes to eat and water to drink.
+11Daniel replied to the guard whom the chief officer had put in charge of Daniel, Hananiah, Mishael, and Azariah, 12“Please test your servants for ten days, giving us legumes to eat and water to drink.
 13Then compare our appearance with that of the youths who eat of the king’s food, and do with your servants as you see fit.”
 14He agreed to this plan of theirs, and tested them for ten days.
 15When the ten days were over, they looked better and healthier than all the youths who were eating of the king’s food.
 16So the guard kept on removing their food, and the wine they were supposed to drink, and gave them legumes.
-17God made all four of these young men intelligent and proficient in all writings and wisdom, and Daniel had understanding of visions and dreams of all kinds.18When the time the king had set for their presentation had come, the chief officer presented them to Nebuchadnezzar.19The king spoke with them, and of them all none was equal to Daniel, Hananiah, Mishael and Azariah; so these entered the king’s service.
+17God made all four of these young men intelligent and proficient in all writings and wisdom, and Daniel had understanding of visions and dreams of all kinds.18When the time the king had set for their presentation had come, the chief officer presented them to Nebuchadnezzar.19The king spoke with them, and of them all none was equal to Daniel, Hananiah, Mishael, and Azariah; so these entered the king’s service.
 20Whenever the king put a question to them requiring wisdom and understanding, he found them to be ten times better than all the magicians and exorcists throughout his realm.
 21Daniel was there until the first year of King Cyrus.